 Our office will send out a single paper bill early in the Fall and Spring terms to all high school students with a balance.
 These bills serve as a reminder to students that they have a financial obligation to the University.
 Students and authorized users are encouraged to access information concerning the student account on the Financial Services tab of MyWashburn.
 Electronic bills (E-bills) are generated periodically and are available for viewing and/or printing in WU-View.
 When an e-bill is generated, an e-mail notification is sent to the student's Washburn e-mail account as well as to recorded e-mail addresses for authorized users.
 Our office is happy to speak with students and authorized users concerning any charge that appears on an e-bill, although certain questions may need to be directed to the office where the charge originates.

 We offer a 3-payment plan for high school students or parents unable to pay the Concurrent Enrollment Program tuition in full prior to the payment deadline.
 Enrollment in the plan ends on the plan's published enrollment deadline for the term (see the important dates drop down box on the Business Office home page), but our office can administratively enroll a student in the plan after the plan enrollment closes.
 The setup fee for the plan is $20 and becomes part of the total balance due.
 Installment dates are listed when signing up for the plan, but are normally around the middle of September, October, and November for the Fall term and February, March, and April for the Spring term.
 Automatic payments can be scheduled at the time of enrollment in the plan.
+For students with balances that are not covered by a payment plan, a $25 late fee will be assessed after the payment deadline effective with the Spring 2018 term.

 Payments on student accounts may be made in person in Morgan 103-O by cash, check, money order or PIN-based debit card; by mail with check or money order; or online by webcheck, signature debit card, or credit card (a convenience fee for credit card payments will be charged by the processor).
 Because we encourage students/parents to pay online, we no longer accept credit card payments over the phone.
 Please contact our office for assistance with any of these payments.
 Authorized users may set up a payment plan on behalf of the student.
 Authorized users can set up scheduled payments to have the installments automatically paid from a bank account, by credit card, or by signature debit card.